diskoverdata/diskover-docs/source_files/upgrade_to_2-3.md

 ##### RabbitMQ for Windows

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🚧 &nbsp;We're hard at work preparing these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with this step of your deployment.

 ##### Amazon MQ

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🚧 &nbsp;We're hard at work preparing these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with this step of your deployment.

 #### Celery Installation